Mike Maignan: AC Milan

+On 18 April 2023, Maignan saved a penalty from Khvicha Kvaratskhelia during a 1–1 away draw against Napoli in the 2022–23 UEFA Champions League quarter-final second leg, which helped his team to qualify to the semi-final, by winning 2–1 on aggregate, for the first time since the 2006–07 season.
+On 2 December, he assisted Christian Pulisic's goal in a 3–1 win against Frosinone, making him the only goalkeeper in Europe's top 5 leagues to record an assist in each of the last 3 seasons.

+In January 2024, after Maignan was allegedly racially abused by Udinese fans, he and his teammates walked off the pitch.
+Following the incident, Udinese had to play their next game behind closed doors.
+Initially one Udinese fan was banned for life, before a further four received similar punishments.
+In October 2024, he was named captain of AC Milan, becoming the fifth foreign international to wear the armband for the club.

 International career

 Maignan played for France at every level from under-16 to under-21.
 He captained the under-17 side at the 2012 European Championship in Slovenia.
 He received his first senior call-up in May 2019, ahead of UEFA Euro 2020 qualifiers against Turkey and Andorra and a friendly with Bolivia.
 He made his debut on 7 October 2020 as a half-time substitute for Steve Mandanda in a friendly against Ukraine, which ended as a 7–1 win at the Stade de France.
 In May 2021, he was called up for the delayed Euro 2020 finals.

 On 6 June 2022, Maignan made his competitive international debut in a 1–1 UEFA Nations League draw away to Croatia, conceding a late penalty by Andrej Kramarić.
 Calf injuries in September and October that year ruled him out of the 2022 FIFA World Cup.

+Following Hugo Lloris's retirement from international football in January 2023, Maignan was promoted to first choice goalkeeper for the France national team.

+He was France's starting goalkeeper at UEFA Euro 2024, helping France to the semi-finals of the competition, where they were defeated 2–1 by eventual champions Spain.
+Maignan was named to the team of the tournament for his performances.